 A soft-landing package for companies looking to enter the US water market was developed while working to secure tenants for Global Water Center II, Zurn Industries opened their new facility in Milwaukee's Water Technology District, outreach teams were deployed to targeted global conferences, and three startups from France and Mexico were hosted in the Global Water Center.

 Launched commercialization initiative.

-The ICE Institute ushered in a new era, as it looks to scout, catalog, and connect research at national and university labs, and technologies from international and domestic entrepreneurs to members from multiple industries.
+This initiative ushered in a new era, as we look to scout, catalog, and connect research at national and university labs, and technologies from international and domestic entrepreneurs to members from multiple industries.

 Hired first CTO.